 Part of the magic surrounding Kefalonia is its ancient and troubled history which remains very much alive through the forts and archaeological monuments one meets when traveling the island.

 Cephalonians are especially hospitable, they love fun and give themselves to song and dance at every opportunity, both of which are an inseparable part of their culture and colorful personality.

 The many conquerors that have come through the island have left their mark in the customs, traditions and their peculiar linguistic twist on the island.

-If you happen to be on the island in mid August or around the 20th October, follow the litanies that take place in honor of St. Gerasimo whom the Kefalonians love and honour especially.
+If you happen to be on the island in mid-August or around the 20th of October, follow the litanies that take place in honor of St. Gerasimo whom the Kefalonians love and honour especially.